Khan/engblog/src/posts/i18nize-templates.rst

      {{ i18n_do_not_translate("Khan Academy:") }} Funtime!

-You will need to register a function `i18n_do_not_translate` with your template engine that is a noop.
+You will need to register a function `i18n_do_not_translate` with your template engine that is a no-op.
 In Khan Academy, we do the following:

 .. code:: python